nautobot/nautobot-app-version-control/docs/workflows/common_workflows.md

 ### Viewing Branch Commits

-To view commits in a given branch:
+To view commits in a given branch, [activate the branch](../version-control-operations.md#switching-branches) with the commits you are interested in.

-* While the given branch is active, navigate to *Version Control --> Commits*
+While the given branch is active, navigate to *Version Control --> Commits*:
-  * This will show a list of the commits in the active branch
   1. Clicking on a given commit will take you to a screen with the commit diffs
   2. Clicking on the badge for a diff in the **Diff Type** column will take you to the change for that diff
   3. Once on the *diffs* screen, clicking on a given `Diff Type` will take you to the specific change that triggered the commit